 - Seek opportunities within your organization to gain traction in addressing bullying and workplace violence.
 Perhaps you can align with others who have similar projects, goals, and initiatives already underway and help make nurse bullying a key issue in your organization.

 All of us have an important role in addressing bullying in the workplace.
 Together, we can move closer to a future free of this destructive behavior.
 RNL

 Alexis E. Smith, MScN, RN, is a professional practice consultant in London, Ontario, Canada.

-Editor’s note: Alexis Smith will present The Effects of Authentic Leadership and Organizational Commitment on Job Turnover Intentions of Experienced Nurses on Saturday, 23 February 2019, at Sigma’s Creating Healthy Work Environments conference in New Orleans, Louisiana, USA.
+Editor’s note: Alexis Smith presented The Effects of Authentic Leadership and Organizational Commitment on Job Turnover Intentions of Experienced Nurses on Saturday, 23 February 2019, at Sigma’s Creating Healthy Work Environments conference in New Orleans, Louisiana, USA.
 See the Virginia Henderson Global Nursing e-Repository for additional information.